 Animals Pets Why Do Cats Love Boxes So Much?
-By Laura Moss Writer University of South Carolina Laura Moss is a journalist with more than 15 years of experience writing about science, nature, culture, and the environment. our editorial process Laura Moss Updated October 18, 2018 For a cat, a box offers hours of entertainment — and it doesn't hurt that they look cute in them too. andrewpotter4/Shutterstock Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species Cats love boxes: big boxes, small boxes, even items that resemble boxes, such as drawers, sinks and laundry baskets.
+Boxes aren't just fun and games for your kitty.
+By Laura Moss Laura Moss Writer University of South Carolina Laura Moss is a journalist with more than 15 years of experience writing about science, nature, culture, and the environment.
+Learn about our editorial process Updated July 19, 2022 Share Twitter Pinterest Email For a cat, a box offers hours of entertainment — and it doesn't hurt that they look cute in them too. andrewpotter4/Shutterstock Animals Wildlife Pets Animal Rights Endangered Species Cats love boxes: big boxes, small boxes, even items that resemble boxes, such as drawers, sinks and laundry baskets.
 But what is it about boxes that sends our feline friends into a frenzy?
 Cats are instinctively drawn to boxes because they offer security.
 The confined space provides protection from predators, and it’s a great place to stalk prey while remaining virtually unseen.
 Climbing onto, jumping into and hiding in boxes is simply part of a cat's natural behavior, so providing an empty box or two is an inexpensive way to enrich your pet’s environment.
+Why This Matters to Treehugger At Treehugger, we are advocates of animal welfare, including our pets and other domestic animals.
+The better we understand our cats, the better we can support and protect their wellbeing.
+We hope our readers will adopt rescue pets instead of shopping from breeders or pet stores, and will also consider supporting local animal shelters.
 Leave a box in a safe place for your cat to play.
 You can drop in a couple of favorite toys or cut a few holes in the side so he can peek through or stick out a paw to swat at toys—or people.
 Boxes also offer safe, cozy places for felines to nap.
 Cats sleep 18 to 20 hours a day, so it makes sense they’d seek out places where they’d be safe from attack.
 Place a blanket in a box that's about the right size for your cat and it will likely become one of his favorite places to nap.
 The confined space provides a sense of safety, and the sides of the box help maintain the animal’s body heat.
-But while all cats instinctively appreciate a good box, no feline seems to enjoy cardboard quite as much as Maru, the Internet-famous cat with more than 400,000 YouTube subscribers.
+But while all cats instinctively appreciate a good box, no feline seems to enjoy cardboard quite as much as Maru, the Internet-famous cat with more than 800,000 YouTube subscribers.
 In a 2010 interview with cat blog LoveMeow, Maru (as told to the blogger behind the website) said, "I don’t know why, but I can't seem to stop going into a box when I see one.
 When I nap, I like a small box because it is snug and fits me just right.
 However, when I play, I prefer a huge one."
 Watch Maru interact with some of his favorite boxes in the videos below.
 Maru fits Maru's big box Maru's box experiment Big cats love boxes too.